IssacDowling/1gpupassvm/README.md

     <iothreadpin iothread="2" cpuset="2-3"/>
   </cputune>
  ```
  To modify it, first change the number of vcpus to be the equal to 2x the cores we'll be passing through.
-Keep 2 cores free in this case, instead of just 1 which i'd do if not pinning.
-Then, use LSTOPO to match groups of cores.
-So, vcpu 0 I have = to cpuset 4, then vcpu 1 is cpuset 5.
-This is because one of my physical cores shows as 'owning' 4 and 5.
-That's the best explanation I can think of.
-For emulatorpin, change to one other free core, then set iothread to the final free core.
+Use LSTOPO to match groups of cores.
+For emulatorpin, change to one other free core, then set iothread to the final free cores.